Teleperformance: Controversies

 In 2008 a class action lawsuit was filed against Salt Lake City-based Teleperformance USA seeking unpaid wages for employees, alleging a violation of the Fair Labor Standards Act.
 On 19 May 2010, a settlement was reached for approximately $2 million to be paid to 15,862 workers in 10 US states.
-Instead of an out of court settlement, Teleperformance lost a similar case in the Netherlands Supreme Court and the Court of Appeal in The Hague.
+Instead of an out of court settlement, TP lost a similar case in the Netherlands Supreme Court and the Court of Appeal in The Hague.

 A group of labor unions filed a complaint documenting unsafe working conditions, monitoring, surveillance, union busting and retaliation against employees in ten countries in April 2020.
 Due to COVID-19 restrictions, workers in the Philippines, including those supporting Amazon's Ring camera contract, had to sleep at their work spaces and were unable to meet social distancing requirements.
 The Financial Times was able to verify this, including in a Cebu City office.
 After the working conditions were made public, the company promised to make improvements, but NBC News reported after six months the company was providing intermittent shuttle service, not properly sanitizing working spaces, and sending workers home without pay if they were quarantined.

-In 2021, Teleperformance employees who work from home were sent contract addendums that would allow monitoring by AI-powered cameras to ensure compliance with security policies and to spot check for home-working infractions.
+In 2021, TP employees who work from home were sent contract addendums that would allow monitoring by AI-powered cameras to ensure compliance with security policies and to spot check for home-working infractions.
 As of August that year, the remote monitoring had been rolled out to India, Mexico, and the Philippines.
 UK employees were told remote scans would not be used for them, and Albania ruled out the use of webcams through their Data Protection Commission.
-An Apple spokesperson reported Apple "prohibits the use of video or photographic monitoring by our suppliers and have confirmed Teleperformance does not use video monitoring for any of their teams working with Apple."
+An Apple spokesperson reported Apple "prohibits the use of video or photographic monitoring by our suppliers and have confirmed TP does not use video monitoring for any of their teams working with Apple."